s4nyam/emnca/1. emnca/EC runs 23 march/readme.md

 ***(Notice that last and best rule are same.
 In fact the slight bend we are seeing is because of the initialisation)***

+(Some metaphors - https://youtu.be/A_6fxpraulg and other videos on his channel)